unixsurfer/anycast_healthchecker/README.rst

 receive traffic based on the topology of the network.
 The main attribute which contributes to the decision is the distance in terms of hops between the sender and the receiver.
-The nearest receiver to a sender always receives the traffic and this only changes if something changes on the network (another receiver closest to the sender appears or current receiver disappears).
+The nearest receiver to a sender always receives the traffic and this only changes if something changes on the network, another receiver closest to the sender appears or current receiver disappears.

 The three drawings below exhibit how traffic is routed between a sender and multiple potential receivers when something changes on network.